 It’s a classic case of “if it sounds too good to be true, then it probably is”… Because think about it, if Clout Bonus really worked then nobody would be left working a job… Everybody would just be earning $500 per day by sharing links instead.

 The truth is that yes, it is possible to earn money by sharing links, and you can actually earn good money doing it… But the Clout Bonus website is just set out to trick you, not to really help you make money.

-Instead if you want to properly learn how to make money by sharing links & promoting things online then I recommend you check out a legitimate program like Wealthy Affiliate which will show you how to get started.
+Instead, if you want to properly learn how to make money by sharing links & promoting things online then I recommend you check out a legitimate program like Commission Academy which will show you how to get started.

-It’s at Wealthy Affiliate that you’ll learn about something called affiliate marketing which is actually the same way that I personally make most of my own money online & it’s one of my top recommended methods.
+It’s at Commission Academy that you’ll learn about something called affiliate marketing which is actually the same way that I personally make most of my own money online & it’s one of my top recommended methods.